xlladdins/xll/docs/Excel4MacrosH-P.md

 **Related Functions**

-EDITBOX.PROPERTIES   Sets the properties of an edit box on a worksheet or dialog sheet
+EDITBOX.PROPERTIES&nbsp;&nbsp;&nbsp;Sets the properties of an edit box on a worksheet or dialog sheet

-SHOW.DIALOG   Runs a dialog on a dialog sheet
+SHOW.DIALOG&nbsp;&nbsp;&nbsp;Runs a dialog on a dialog sheet

 Return to [top](#H)